Bamboo textile: Soil erosion

-Biodegradable
+Biodegradability

-Like other cellulose-based clothing materials, bamboo fibre is biodegradable in soil by micro organisms and sunlight.
+Like other cellulose-based clothing materials, bamboo fibre is biodegradable in soil by microorganisms and sunlight.
 Having reached the end of its useful life, clothing made from bamboo can be composted and disposed of in an organic and environmentally friendly manner.

 Pesticides and fertilizers

 There is no need for pesticides or fertilizers when growing bamboo, but herbicide and fertilizer applications are common in some places to encourage edible shoot growth.
 Bamboo also contains a substance called bamboo-kun–an antimicrobial agent that gives the plant a natural resistance to pest and fungi infestation, though some pathogen problems exist in some bamboo plantations.